edwinksl/ZotPlus.github.io/better-bibtex/configuration.md

 The configuration of Better BibTeX is a little baroque compared to the standard Zotero Bib(La)TeX exporters (which only have hidden preferences).
 The defaults should just work, but here's an attempt to describe what they do.

-**Note that making any change here will drop your export cache.
-If you have a large library, don't experiment with these setting too often, as exports can get *really* slow on large librarues until the cache has been refilled by the first export after a cache clear.**
+**Making any change here will drop your entire export cache.** This is usually not a problem unless you have a really large library, but you can read about what is involved [here](cache.html).

 # Citation